Listen To The Article

 - Hybrid layers (Red Stars, Sex-linked, etc.) – 300+ eggs per year.
 Among the best egg producers, these hybrids lay eggs almost daily starting at a younger age than most.
 They are excellent producers and very easy to handle.
 They make great beginner birds in coops, but they are not suitable for free-ranging or cold climates.

 - Leghorns – 300+ eggs per year.
-These are the quintessential egg layers that produces commercial eggs for the supermarket.
+These are the quintessential egg layers that produce commercial eggs for the supermarket.
 They come in many colors, including white, brown, and silver.

 - Aracaunas/Ameraucanas – 150-250 eggs per year.
 There is some contention over the name, as it encompasses more than one breed.
 Like many others, I just call them “Easter-eggers,” as that is their claim to fame.
 They lay beautiful green-to-turquoise eggs.
 While not as productive as other layers, they do offer a bit of variety to your flock.